mindeye33/mindeye33.github.io/_posts/2020-06-27-whats-your-research-about.markdown

 Luckily, approximations have been developed and one of the most famous ones scales $\mathcal{O}(n^4)$, which means a calculation that takes an hour, doubling its size will take 16 times longer.
 People have been working on approximations for solving the Schrodinger equation and corrections to the approximations from a physical point of view, which best sits between applied mathematics and physics.
 But it turns out the basic principles and concepts of chemistry work so well to give even better approximations.

 The Schrodinger equation simply describes the energy components, and its solution predicts energy contained within a system.
 It turns out solving the energy, one can find many other things.
 The simplest to think about here is reactivity.
-We have a set of coordinates of nuclei that transform one set of molecules to a new set of molecules, finding the path with the lowest energy change tells us how fast a reaction happens and how much energy it needs.
+We have a set of coordinates of nuclei that transform one set of molecules to a new set of molecules, finding the path with the lowest energy change (action) tells us how fast a reaction happens and how much energy it needs.
 This means we can predict, in theory at least, all reactions that happen to a rotten apple or those that transform oil into useful pharmaceuticals.
 Another one is colors, absorption of light or emission of it, can be predicted by how much energy is needed to reach a different electronic state.
 That being said, solving the schrodinger equation to a pixel unit of your screen can tell us the voltage needed to make it show a specific color.
 The list goes on.